Tyris/m3uGoogleMusicSync/README.md

 * Allow and handle duplicates
 * Option to re-order playlists

+Latest [2013/04/04]
+* Fixed to work with latest changes to API (v1.0.0 and above) This means it now uses OAuth for uploading... unfortunately this means you have to log in twice.
+If you're upgrading you'll need to 'pip uninstall gmusicapi' and then 'pip install gmusicapi' since the versioning changed (you might also need to use --upgrade to upgrade denendencies).

 Latest [2013/03/11]
 * Fixed to work with latest changes to API
 * Unfortunately now require avconv for most uploads (see http://unofficial-google-music-api.readthedocs.org/en/latest/usage.html#usage)